LittleBigBug/duppy-api/README.md

 Most of it should be pretty self-explanatory, however here's some useful clarifications:

-`APP_ROOT_PATH` should only be used if your API installation is in a different folder.

-`JWT_SECRET` is needed to sign and encrypt JWTs, its like a password and is best practice changing this every few weeks for the best security.
+`JWT_SECRET` is needed to sign JWTs, its like a password and is best practice changing this every few weeks for the best security.

 `JWT_ENCRYPT` is a boolean if the tokens should also be encrypted (after being signed).

-`CLIENT_URL` is the url of the 'official' Duppy client for this API, the root of the api redirects to this.
+`API_URL` is the url of this API, and authoritative over signing tokens

 Some mods might have extra env configurations.